 Frederick Douglass, born Frederick Augustus Washington Bailey, was a slave on a tobacco, corn, and wheat farm in Maryland in 1818.
 His mother was a slave named Harriet Bailey, and his father was an unknown white man.
-Rumor had it that his father was Captain Aaron Anthony, Frederick Douglass's first owner.
+Rumor had it that his father was Captain Aaron Anthony, his first owner.

 When Frederick Douglass was six years old, he began to work as a slave in his master's house.
 He later wrote about the conditions of slavery.
 He was only given a long linen shirt to wear, with no shoes, pants, jacket, or socks and fed only boiled corn mush.
 He often awoke to hear slaves being beaten, including his own relatives.

-At age eight, Frederick Douglass was sent to Baltimore to be the slave of Sophia and Hugh Auld, relatives of his master's daughter.
+At age eight, Douglass was sent to Baltimore to be the slave of Sophia and Hugh Auld, relatives of his master's daughter.
 He took care of their infant son and ran errands for them.
 Sophia Auld had never owned slaves before and began to teach Douglass to read until her husband told her it was against the law and that a slave should not know anything except to obey his master.
-However, Frederick Douglass continued to read and learn.
+However, Douglass continued to read and learn.

-As Frederick Douglass got holder, he began to question slavery and racial inequality.
+As Frederick Douglass got older, he began to question slavery and racial inequality.
 As a teenager, he opened a secret Sunday school and illegally taught slaves to read.
 Douglass and other slaves began to plan to escape by boat but were caught and put in jail.
 He was sent back to work for Hugh Auld again.

 Working in a shipyard in Baltimore, Frederick Douglass met many free African-Americans, including his future wife, Anna Murray.
 They planned his escape, traveling north by train.
 Murray gave him the money he needed, and he borrowed papers to show that he was not a slave.
 After three ferries, three trains, and a steamboat, Douglass arrived in New York City a free man.
 In order to make himself more difficult to trace, he changed his last name twice, finally settling on Douglass.

-Frederick Douglass and Anna Murray were married in 1838, moved to New Bedford, Massachusetts and later had five children.
+Douglass and Anna Murray were married in 1838, moved to New Bedford, Massachusetts and later had five children.
 In 1841, he met William Lloyd Garrison, editor of the anti-slavery newspaper The Liberator, and began working for him.
 A few years later, in 1845, Douglass published an autobiography, The Narrative of the Life of Frederick Douglass, An American Slave, which included his original name and the name of his master.